fdoperezi/OSI-Samples-PI-System/piwebapi_samples/Data_Analysis/README.md

 	"USER_PASSWORD": "MyUserPassword",
 	"AUTH_TYPE": "basic" # Basic or Kerberos
 ```
+- `Building Example.xml` assumes that the PI Server is on the same system.
+Edit the `Building Example.xml` to replace all occurences of `localhost`to your PI Server.

-- Run `PIUploadUtility.sln` which imports the database from `Building Example.xml`, creates PI tags outlined in `tagdefinition.csv` and uploads the values in `pidata.csv` to PI Data Archive.
+- Run `PIUploadUtility.sln` which imports the AF database from `Building Example.xml`, creates PI tags outlined in `tagdefinition.csv` and uploads the values in `pidata.csv` to PI Data Archive.
+- The
-- You can open up PI System Explorer and check out the database you just created to further understand the data and the hierarchy.
+- You can open up PI System Explorer and check out the AF database you just created to further understand the data and the hierarchy.

 ### Running Jupyter Notebook
 - Open a terminal and type in `jupyter notebook`.
 This will open a browser window.
 Navigate to the cloned repository and open up `Sandbox.ipynb`.
 Run the cells one by one and you can see the output in browser itself.